vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/mqtt-behaviors.md

 See the [Java Class to deserialize a payload to InvocationArguments](#java-class-to-deserialize-a-payload-to-invocationarguments) in the `Code Examples` section.

-### Extension to Cloud Director
+### Extension to VMware Cloud Director

-Response messages from Cloud Director to extension must be sent on the extension's respond topic:
+Response messages from VMware Cloud Director to extension must be sent on the extension's respond topic:

 ```text
 topic/extension/<vendor>/<name>/<version>/vcd